 Online Courses in the KU CLS program

-With our Online Courses, students can work independently while on clinical rotations – eliminating the need to travel to KUMC each day – during their last semester of study.
+With the program's online courses, students can work independently while on clinical rotations – eliminating the need to travel to the KU Medical Center campus each day – during their last semester of study.
 The following courses in the professional program are currently offered on-line during the last semester of the professional year and run concurrently with corresponding practicums.
-These classes are only available to students enrolled in the CLS program at KU.
+These classes are only available to students enrolled in the CLS program at KU (

 CLS 640 Clinical Chemistry III (2)